andrew-vant/jinja-cli/README.md

 file, or defined as command line arguments; either template or data file may be stdin; output file may be stdout;

-supported data formats: ini, json, xml, yaml;
+supported data formats: ini, json, xml, yaml, tsv, csv;

 ## install